marcosvbras/100-days-of-ruby/README.md

 ## Why am I doing this?

-Writing code that works is easy (most of the time).
-But writing efficient, clear, concise, scalable, and maintainable code is very difficult.
+Well, writing code that works is easy (most of the time).
+But writing **efficient**, **clear**, **concise**, **scalable**, and **maintainable** code is very difficult.
 It may be better with a lot of practice in various types of problems and paradigms, in addition to having mastery of the language you are coding.
 Because of that, I decided to code every day to get out of my comfort zone and improve my view about the huge world of software development.

 ## Why Ruby?

+The right question is: **Why not Ruby**?
 Everything is beautiful in **Ruby**: the name, the logo and the syntax, of course.
 The **Syntax Sugar** is incredible and makes me miss it when I am coding with other programming languages.
 In addition, Ruby has a huge library amount, a large community and is used by big players (like Github).

 So, **let's code**?